 There are several tables at the front of the room for various town boards and officials.
 They are shown in the diagram and briefly described below.

-- Board of Selectmen - These five officers of the town are the executive branch of our government.
+- Select Board - These five officers of the town are the executive branch of our government.
 They are responsible for the overall management, policy-making, and many day-to-day decisions.
 Most town hall employees report to them.
-The Town Manager and Town Counsel (town lawyer) sit with them.
+The Town Manager and Town Counsel (town attorney) sit with them.

 - Town Clerk - The clerk maintains all town records and documents all actions and votes of the town meeting.

-- Town Moderator - The moderator stands in the center at the podium and directs the progress of the meeting.
+- Town Moderator - The moderator stands in the center of the stage at the podium and directs the progress of the meeting.
 Anyone wishing to speak at the meeting stands up or raises their hand and is called on by the moderator.

 - Advisory Committee - This committee has spent extensive time balancing the budget, reviewing and studying all articles in the warrant.
 They are responsible for providing recommended action on all articles.
 While their recommendations should be well considered by all, you are free to vote in agreement or disagreement with them.
 The finance director sits with the Advisory Committee.